 Figure 5.
-Score plots of the first three components (PC1-PC2, PC1-PC3 and PC2-PC3) calculated from Raman Spectroscopy measurements.
+Score plots of the first three components (PC1-PC2, PC1-PC3 and PC2-PC3) calculated from Raman spectroscopy measurements.
 Percent variance captured by each PC is reported in parenthesis along each axis.

-Thanks to the XRF analysis it was possible to identify all the elements, as shown in Table 1 together with the net intensities obtained with the Bayesian deconvolution.
-Since it was not possible to use a suitable calibration, due to the presence of the corrosion patina, the performed analysis has to be intended as semi-quantitative.
-Therefore, the reported quantities have to be interpreted as relative concentration of elements for each investigated area.
+Thanks to the XRF analysis, it was possible to identify all the elements, as shown in Table 1, together with the net intensities obtained through Bayesian deconvolution.
+Since it was not possible to use a suitable calibration due to the presence of the corrosion patina, the analysis performed had to be semi-quantitative.
+Therefore, the reported quantities should be interpreted as a relative concentration of elements for each investigated area.

-The obtained elements list allows to define the material of all sculptures as bronze composed mainly of Cu, Sn, Pb, and Zn, in accordance with modern bronze composition [32].
+The obtained elements list defines the material of the sculptures as bronze composed mainly of Cu, Sn, Pb and Zn, in accordance with modern bronze composition [32].
 The presence of Ca, Si, K, P and Al can be attributed to soil or environmental contamination.